naridas/email_stats/README.md

 - Tried to make a test mimicing `cd ~/*/llirdnam-master/llirdnam ` `go run llirdnam.go http://localhost:3000/webhook/receive` then check if the database is empty, didn't work
 - Added more to my tests to check if each click/open rate is working

+## Assumptions

+- Assumed by rate they meant the percentage of click/open for each email type e.g. click shipment/ total shipment * 100 => %
+- Change total shipment to a float since intergers don't round up, then rounded it to 2 decimal places

+## Furture changes

+- Add some pie charts for each email type for each event